 - It is not about the place, it’s about who you are with.
 This is one of the greatest learning I have this year.
 You can be in a fancy resort with people you are not comfortable with and still not be happy.
 Choose your people.

 - Write.
 Always have a journal and a pen near you and write down all the ideas that come in your mind.
-Even if it is just fragments, write it down.
+Even if it is just fragmented, write it down.
 It helps.

-- If your mind does not function 100% than how it normally is, it’s better to stop.
+- If your mind does not function 100% then how it normally is, it’s better to stop.
 Take a break.
 Walk.
 Take a nap.
-Once you get back to working, you’ll feel like you’re more than ready to face the world.
+Once you get back to work, you’ll feel like you’re more than ready to face the world.

 - Coffee makes the day 100% better.